stevenrskelton/stevenrskelton.github.io/_posts/2022-04-20-downloading-from-github-packages-using-http-and-maven.md

 ## Artifact Caching to Reduce Transfers

-Depending on the number of developers, it is usually best practice to run a local Maven repository proxy such as [JFrog Artifactory](https://jfrog.com/artifactory/) or [Sonotype Nexus](https://www.sonatype.com/products/sonatype-nexus-repository) which will download files once and cache subsequent requests.
-This will minimize the metered transfers, but it remains easy to exceed 1GB/month with frequent releases.
+Unless paying for managed services is within budget, best practice is to run a local Maven repository proxy such as [JFrog Artifactory](https://jfrog.com/artifactory/) or [Sonotype Nexus](https://www.sonatype.com/products/sonatype-nexus-repository) to minimize network use.
+Whether utilizing internal self-managed, or an externally managed service such as GitHub Packages when budget allows, network use can easy to exceed 1GB/month.
+Frequent releases, deep dependency graphs and large number of developers all contribute to growing this significantly.
+Another practical reason to choose a self-hosted repository is the increased flexibility in managing allow/deny lists of acceptable packages.
+Open-source software has a solid track record of security, but untrustworthy authors, abandoned projects, and the very nature of community contributed code make ongoing audit the external code dependencies a necessity.

 ## Bypassing Transfer Limits

-GitHub Packages has restrictive transfer limits, but alternative means exist.
+GitHub Packages has restrictive transfer limits, but an alternative exists.
 GitHub will allow unlimited transfers within a GitHub Action, so transferring files during CI/CD is a practical workaround.

 {%